AdobeDocs/creative-cloud-enterprise-learn.en/help/dva/overview-dva-ref.md

          <img alt="Smoothly Combine Music and Dialogue or Narration with Auto-ducking in Adobe Premiere [!DNL Rush]" src="assets/SmoothlyCombineMusicandDialogueorNarrationwithAutoduckinginAdobePremiereRush.jpg" />
       </a>
       <div>
-      <a href="assets/SmoothlyCombineMusicandDialogueorNarrationwithAutoduckinginAdobePremiereRush.pdf" target="_blank"><strong>Smoothly Combine Music and Dialogue or Narration with Auto-ducking in Adobe Premiere [!DNL Rush] (PDF)</strong></a>
+      <a href="assets/SmoothlyCombineMusicandDialogueorNarrationwithAutoduckinginAdobePremiereRush.pdf" target="_blank"><strong>Smoothly Combine Music and Dialogue or Narration with Auto-ducking in [!DNL Adobe Premiere Rush] (PDF)</strong></a>
       </div>
-      <em>Adobe Premiere [!DNL Rush] delivers advanced video editing features in a simple-to-use app, so anyone can create a pro-quality video in minutes</em>
+      <em>Adobe Premiere [!DNL Rush] delivers advanced video-editing features in a simple-to-use app, so anyone can create a pro-quality video in minutes</em>
       <br>
   </td>
   <td>